Eadie–Hofstee diagram: Derivation of the equation for the plot

+These plots are kinetic versions of the Scatchard plot used in ligand-binding experiments.

 Attribution to Augustinsson

 The plot is occasionally attributed to Augustinsson and referred to the Woolf–Augustinsson–Hofstee plot or simply the Augustinsson plot.
-However, although Haldane, Woolf or Eadie are not explicitly cited when Augustinsson introduces the $v$ versus $v/a$ equation, both the work of Haldane and of Eadie are cited at other places of his work and are listed in his bibliography.
+However, although Haldane, Woolf or Eadie were not explicitly cited when Augustinsson introduced the $v$ versus $v/a$ equation, both the work of Haldane and of Eadie are cited at other places of his work and are listed in his bibliography.

 Effect of experimental error

 Experimental error is usually assumed to affect the rate $v$ and not the substrate concentration $a$, so $v$ is the dependent variable.
 As a result, both ordinate $v$ and abscissa $v/a$ are subject to experimental error, and so the deviations that occur due to error are not parallel with the ordinate axis but towards or away from the origin.
 As long as the plot is used for illustrating an analysis rather than for estimating the parameters, that matters very little.
 Regardless of these considerations various authors have compared the suitability of the various plots for displaying and analysing data.